 - housing and transportation of persons who present a danger to themselves or the public;

-- reimbursement of costs of training municipal law enforcement officers who are hired by the state.
+- reimbursing the cost to train municipal law enforcement officers who are hired by the state.

 1.01 EDUCATION FUNDING

-- Municipal and school officials, state administration, and the legislature should begin as equal partners to analyze the issues within Acts 60, 68, and 46 and create a new education finance system that reduces and reforms the property tax burden.
+- municipal and school officials, state administration, and the legislature working as equal partners to create a new education finance system that reduces and reforms the property tax burden;

-- The legislature should assess whether Act 46 has resulted in cost reductions in school district budgets and per-pupil expenditures.
-The legislature should develop a tangible definition of success.
+- a legislative assessment to determine if Act 46 has resulted in cost reductions in school district budgets and per-pupil expenditures without affecting educational quality;

-- Education Fund monies should only be used for pre-K-12 education.
-Billing and collection of the state education property tax should remain at the local level.
+- maintaining billing and collection of the state education property tax at the local level; and

 1.02 VERMONT TAX STRUCTURE OVERHAUL

-- legislation to reform Vermont’s income, sales, and property taxes; and
+- legislation to reform Vermont’s income, sales, and property taxes that ensures simplicity, equity, balance, and sustainability; and

 1.03 OPEN MEETING LAW

-- applying the Open Meeting Law to the legislative and executive branches of state government as well as local government; and
+- applying the Open Meeting Law to the legislative and executive branches of state government;

-- making the following changes to the law during the 2017 legislative session to facilitate its use by municipal government:
+- making the following changes to the law:

-- increasing the five-day requirement for posting minutes to ten business days;
+- increasing the requirement for posting minutes from five days to ten business days;

-- limiting mandatory application of the 2014 amendment’s posting and penalty requirements to statutory- and charter-required public bodies;
+- limiting mandatory application of the 2014 amendment establishing posting and penalty requirements to statutory- and charter-required public bodies;

-- providing sustainable funding for an educational program to acquaint municipal officials with the Open Meeting Law’s requirements.
+- providing funding for an educational program for municipal officials addressing Open Meeting Law requirements.